Cyril Taylor (educationist)

 Sir Cyril Julian Hebden Taylor (14 May 1935 – 29 January 2018) was a British educator and social entrepreneur, who founded the American Institute For Foreign Study (AIFS) in 1964.
 He served as an education reformer and special adviser to successive elected British Governments from 1987 to 2007 and founded the City Technology Colleges Trust, subsequently the Specialist Schools and Academies Trust (SSAT).

-Taylor founded Richmond University the American International University in London in 1971.
+Taylor founded Richmond University, an American international university in London in 1971.
 The University is accredited in the United States and designated by the Department of Education of HM Government in the UK.
 Taylor was Chancellor of the university which has 1,200 students from 100 countries.

-Taylor was appointed a director of Margaret Thatcher’s Think Tank, the Centre for Policy Studies (CPS) and began his political career on the Greater London Council (GLC) as the member for Ruislip-Northwood.
+Taylor was appointed a director of Margaret Thatcher's Think Tank, the Centre for Policy Studies (CPS) and began his political career on the Greater London Council (GLC) as the member for Ruislip-Northwood.
 Following the abolition of the GLC in 1986, Taylor was called upon by Thatcher, Prime Minister, to assist with the emerging problem of rising youth unemployment.
 It was during this time that Taylor founded the City Technology Colleges Trust (CTCT), subsequently renamed the Specialist Schools Trust, and renamed again as the Specialist Schools and Academies Trust (SSAT) where he remained Chairman until 2007.
 Between 1987 until 2007, Taylor served as Education Adviser to ten successive Secretaries of State for Education on the Specialist Schools and Academies initiatives.

 Taylor was appointed a Knight Bachelor in the 1989 Birthday Honours for services to education in recognition of the success of the CTC initiative.
 He was also made a Knight Grand Cross of The Most Excellent Order of the British Empire (GBE) for services to education in 2004.
 In 1996, Taylor, was appointed by Queen Elizabeth II as High Sheriff of Greater London.